Continuing Medical Education

 - Jared Nichols, DO, Assistant Professor, Osteopathic Manipulative Medicine, KCU-Joplin

-- Robert Rogers, MA, PhD, Phase I Director, KCU-Joplin
+- Robert Rogers, MA, PhD, Director of Preclinical Curriculum, KCU-Joplin

 - Ken Stewart, DO, FACEP, FAAEM, Assistant Professor, Primary Care, KCU-Joplin